Diddy Kong Racing: Development

 Development of the game began after the release of Killer Instinct 2, in which a team was split into making Killer Instinct Gold for the Nintendo 64 and a new racing game for that console.
 During development, the game (initially a prehistoric time-traveller real-time strategy game) became influenced by Walt Disney World and soon evolved into an adventure game called Wild Cartoon Kingdom and later Adventure Racers, with which Nintendo had no involvement.
 The game would have allowed the playable characters to wander around outside of their vehicle in a theme park-inspired hub world.
 Some elements from the game's prehistoric time-traveller phase were retained, including its wooly mammoths.
 Around this time, Kevin Bayliss and programmer Chris Tilston worked on an adventure game prototype inspired by Disney's The Lion King, which had Bayliss' character Timber the Tiger (inspired by Kellogg's' Frosted Flakes mascot Tony the Tiger's son Tony Jr., Simba, and a tiger cub that he pet with his girlfriend at the time) clambering around over terrain, which was folded into the Adventure Racers design concept.
 In June 1997, the game was altered to Pro-Am 64, an unrelated follow-up to the NES racing game R.C.
 Pro-Am.
 According to Lee Schuneman and Bayliss, the Pro-Am 64 project had Timber as the main character, and featured three-wheeled trikes in contrast to radio-controlled cars.
-Other characters created for the project included Tiptup the Turtle (whose name was repurposed from a different turtle character in the canceled Project Dream), Bumper the Badger (originally colored blue), Drumstick the Rooster (inspired by Foghorn Leghorn and the chickens from The Muppet Show, and originally without overalls), and Krash the Crocodile.
-A kangaroo character named Roo was planned to be included, but was eventually replaced with Pipsy the Mouse.
+Other characters created for the project included Tiptup the Turtle (whose name was repurposed from a different turtle character in the canceled Project Dream), Bumper the Badger (originally colored blue), Drumstick the Rooster (inspired by the "Cosmic Cockerel" mascot in Software Farm's logo in the 1982 ZX81 video game Forty Niner, Foghorn Leghorn and the chickens from The Muppet Show, and originally without overalls), and Krash the Crocodile.
+A kangaroo character named Roo was planned to be included, with her boxing gloves reused from a Thai boxer character that Bayliss had modelled for an unmade Killer Instinct game, but was eventually replaced with Pipsy the Mouse.
 Pipsy's design (initially with pink fur and yellow attire) was a modified version of the main character from the canceled game Astro Mouse.
+The characters were planned to have expressions in-game, but this idea was dropped due to polygon limitations.